tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 ### Formatting

-Having a consistent formatting style in a project reduces the cognative load for the people reading it.
+Having a consistent formatting style in a project reduces the cognitive load for the people reading it.
 When the layout is consistent, our eyes instinctively follow the code, and we don't have to hunt so hard for the logic we are looking for.